argonautproject/us-core-patient-data-feed/README.md

+Here's an updated version of the specification with the requested changes:

 # Patient Data Feed: Subscriptions

 ## 1. Overview

-The _Patient Data Feed_ is an optional feature for servers implementing US Core.
-Servers can implement the Patient Data Feed to enable clients to receive FHIR Subscription Notifications when changes occur to patient-oriented data.
+The Patient Data Feed is an optional feature for servers implementing US Core.
+It allows clients to receive FHIR Subscription Notifications when changes occur to patient-oriented data.

+Servers can start simple.
+A minimal implementation could support just Encounters and Laboratory Observations.
+From there, servers can expand to cover more resources as needed.
+This flexibility lets implementers balance effort and usefulness.

 This specification defines a canonical topic URL, subscription filters, and conformance requirements for the Patient Data Feed.
 It builds on FHIR R4 definitions from http://hl7.org/fhir/uv/subscriptions-backport.